galaga2000/medi-cal-cortex-insights/README.md

 The MIT License allows for free use, modification, and distribution of the code, provided that the copyright notice and license terms are included.

-## Contributing

-1. Fork the repository
-2. Create your feature branch
-3. Commit your changes
-4. Push to the branch
-5. Create a new Pull Request

-## Support

-For support, please:
-1. Check the documentation
-2. Open an issue in the repository
-3. Contact the maintainers

 ## Acknowledgments

 - Snowflake for providing Cortex AI capabilities
-- Medi-Cal for the enrollment data
+- Medi-Cal for the enrollment data https://data.chhs.ca.gov/dataset/medi-cal-enrollment-by-eligibility-group/resource/d33eee4a-4c17-48da-8099-3fd2bac29ac2
-- Open-source community for contributing to the tools used in this project